emma-chase/emma-chase/README.md

 ## Hi there, I'm Emma 👋
 I am a recent graduate of the University of Iowa where I studied Business Analytics and Psychology.
-I currently work in an analytics role for Innovative Captive Strategies.
+I am beginning an analytics role with Innovative Captive Strategies in June 2025.

 💬 I am always open to connect and work on projects!